The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 Manta Ray and Whale Shark in the Maldives

 Another outstanding place to spot whale sharks and up to 200 manta rays feeding is the Hanifaru Bay in Baa Atoll.
 The best time for sightings here is between May and November (some divers even recommend late July to early October): During these months the South West Monsoon causes a massive build-up of plankton, drawing in hundreds of whale sharks and manta rays.
 Hanifaru is an uninhabited island, and the bay is smaller than a football field.
 But still, it's the largest known manta feeding station on our planet!
 In 2009 the area became a marine protected area where fishing and boating is restricted.
 Diving is not permitted in Hanifaru Bay anymore!
 And there is a strict control for snorkeling with a limit of 5 boats and 80 visitors which are allowed to spend a maximum of 45 minutes in the Hanifaru Bay.
+However, diving operators still take you to other diving sites with a great chance of seeing Manta Rays at Baa Atoll of course (just not in Hanifaru Bay).

 Weather in the Maldives is determined by a tropical climate.
 That means it's warm and humid.
 However, the high humidity is bearable because of the gentle and steady sea breeze.
 Regardless of the two monsoon seasons and the distance between north and south (about 800 km), the temperatures are quite stable.
 Throughout the year and the whole region, the highs reach 31°C (89°F), and the lows hover around 25°C (77°F).
 That means, temperatures can vary slightly depending on the season, but it's safe to say that they remain consistent year-round between 26°C (79°F) and 29°C (84°F).
 More interesting is the rainfall: